-For summary information regarding our owned and ground-leased Retail Properties as of December 31, 2021, which includes the Retail Property classified as held for sale, see Item 7.
+For summary information regarding our owned and ground-leased Retail Properties as of December 31, 2022, see Item 7.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 Square feet and annual base rent are presented in thousands.
 For additional details on our Retail Properties, see "Real Estate and Accumulated Depreciation (Schedule III)" herein.